 Photo: Craig Cappy South Gwinnett's Mark Watts (1) tries to break away from a Lowndes defender after making a catch in their game in week one.

-"They've got athletes all over the field," Small said.
-"We're going to have our hands full this week."
+"They've got a good football team.
+They've got a lot of different weapons," Small said.
+"We're going to have our hands full."